-As a contribution to the soon-to-be-launched Conference and to foster a unitary position of the 27 Member States of the Council, on 19 February Prime Minister Giuseppe Conte published a position document that summarizes Italy's position on the Conference.
-The document, prepared by the Ministry of Foreign Affairs and International Cooperation, was submitted to the attention of the Presidents of the three main European Institutions and to all other EU partners.
-Compared to other similar national documents circulated so far, which have focused on the procedural and organizational aspects of the Conference, the Italian instrument is the first to focus on the possible contents of the exercise, making concrete and ambitious proposals.
+Our Country has been among the first Member States to contribute to the the discussion, with a view to the launch of the Conference.
+In particular, on 19 February 2020 Italy published a position document that summarizes Italy's position on the Conference.
+The document, presented by Prime Minister Giuseppe Conte and prepared by the Ministry of Foreign Affairs and International Cooperation, was submitted to the attention of the Presidents of the European Institutions and to all other EU partners.
+Compared to other similar national documents circulated so far, which focus on the procedural aspects of the Conference, the Italian document is the first to focus on the possible contents of the exercise, making concrete and ambitious proposals.
 It touches upon both specific proposals for institutional reforms, especially aimed at improving the democratic involvement of citizens and the efficiency of EU decision-making processes, as well as policy proposals, with particular attention to the economy, the environment and migration.
-The Italian non-paper thus testifies to the determination of our Country to contribute to the success of the Conference, in line with Italy's traditional commitment to the European project.
+The document’s proposals, especially those relating to the reform of the Economic and Monetary Union, remain relevant following the significant change in the European and international scenarios that occurred with the outbreak of the COVID-19 pandemic.
+With this initiative, Italy showed once again our Country's resolve to contribute to the success of the Conference, in line with Italy's traditional commitment to the European project.

 Lastly, the Conference on the Future of Europe was discussed during the meeting of the Interministerial Committee for European Affairs (CIAE) held in Palazzo Chigi on 9 September 2020, chaired by the Prime Minister, Giuseppe Conte, and convened by the Minister for European Affairs, Vincenzo Amendola.